Biden, Lapid discuss Iran, integrating Israel in Middle East

 Thursday’s meeting could also provide a boost to Lapid, who is serving as interim prime minister until elections in November, Israel’s fifth in less than four years.
 Lapid’s main opponent is the former prime minister, Benjamin Netanyahu, and the joint appearance with Biden could help burnish his credentials as a statesman and leader.

-Biden and Lapid are also scheduled to hold a joint news conference Thursday and participate in a virtual summit with India and the United Arab Emirates, a collection of countries called the I2U2.
-The United Arab Emirates will help finance a $2 billion project supporting agriculture in India.
+Biden and Lapid also scheduled a joint news conference Thursday and participated in a virtual summit with India and the United Arab Emirates, a collection of countries called the I2U2.
+The United Arab Emirates announced it will help finance a $2 billion project supporting agriculture in India.

 Lapid, 58, is a former journalist and television anchor who entered politics only a decade ago.
 He served as finance minister under Netanyahu, the country’s longest-serving prime minister, before becoming leader of the opposition and cobbling together a diverse, eight-party coalition ending Netanyahu’s government.